fairdirect/foodrescue-app/README.md

 4. **Install the Android stack.** Use the now-installed `sdkmanager` to download the SDK packages required for Android development ([source](https://doc.qt.io/qtcreator/creator-developing-android.html#requirements)).

-    Choose the Android SDK platform that suits your target device, for example `platforms;android-23`.
-The correct API level number for your Android version can be found [here](https://developer.android.com/studio/releases/platforms).
-Also, the version of the build tools has to match the version of the Android SDK platform.
+    Choose an Android SDK platform (like `platforms;android-29`) that provides at least the API level of your device.
+Choosing a newer SDK here is no problem, as restricting created APK packages to require a lower API level for installation is possible.
+The API level number supported by your Android testing device can be found [here](https://developer.android.com/studio/releases/platforms).

+    The version of the build tools has to correspond to the version of the Android SDK platform, but will not be the same version.
+For example in the versions chosen below, indeed, build tools 28.0.2 are required to go together with Android platform SDK 29.
+The requirements can be found on [this page](https://developer.android.com/studio/releases/platforms).

-    According to the [official Qt Creator installation instructions](https://doc.qt.io/qtcreator/creator-developing-android.html#setting-up-the-development-environment): for Qt 5.12.0 to 5.12.5, which we use here, the correct versions of Android stack packages are installed with the commands below.
-The requirement for Android NDK 19.2.5345600 is somehow hardcoded into this Qt version, and supplying a different version would lead to errors during the build process (`Command does not exist: /opt/android-sdk/ndk/19.2.5345600/toolchains/llvm/prebuilt//bin/llvm-readobj`).
+    According to the [official Qt Creator installation instructions](https://doc.qt.io/qtcreator/creator-developing-android.html#setting-up-the-development-environment), for Qt 5.12.0 to 5.12.5 (which we use here), the correct versions of Android stack packages are installed with the commands below.
+Except, we stick with Android NDK 18 due to an open issue (TODO: link) in KDE's `extra-cmake-modules` with finding the C++ standard library when using Android NDK ≥19.

     ```
-    sdkmanager --install "platform-tools" "platforms;android-29" "build-tools;28.0.2" "ndk;19.2.5345600"
+    sdkmanager --install "platform-tools" "platforms;android-29" "build-tools;28.0.2" "ndk;18.1.5063045"
     ```

-    Note that, indeed, build tools 28.0.2 are required to go together with Android platform SDK 29.
-It's all a mess :( Then batch-accept the licences ([see](https://stackoverflow.com/a/4682241)):
+    Then batch-accept the licences ([see](https://stackoverflow.com/a/4682241)):

     ```
     yes | sdkmanager --licenses